BitcoinDesign/Guide/guide/sign-in-with-bitcoin.md

 ## Signing in

-The biggest hurdle at this stage is that most users will not be familiar with this authentication method and are likely not to have a wallet they can readily use.
+The biggest hurdle at this stage is that most users will not be familiar with this authentication method and are not likely to have a wallet they can readily use.
 Ensure that there are concise explanations and tips to get users started.

 {% include picture.html
    image = "/assets/images/guide/sign-in-with-bitcoin/signin-info.png"
    retina = "/assets/images/guide/sign-in-with-bitcoin/signin-info@2x.png"
-   alt-text = "Placeholder image" width = 800
-   height = 411
+   alt-text = "Sign in screen with tips for wallets to use and general information" width = 800 height = 411
 %}